chandraprvkvsh/Storm-Classifier-Categorizing-Hurricanes-and-Typhoons/README.md

 Problem Statement

-You are provided with two data sets “Pacific_train.csv” and “Pacific_test.csv” having hurricane and typhoon information.
+You are provided with “Pacific_train.csv” dataset having hurricane and typhoon information.

 You are required to make a multi-class classification model where the target variable is “Status” to classify hurricanes and typhoons into the correct category.